Ant0yne/vintend-frontend-react-exercise/README.md

 ## To Do

-- Offers : No offer found layout
-- designing the loading page
 - better carrousel in offer (better responsive, better scrollbar, etc.)
 - better design for search bar (a button to search, design when the input is focus, etc)
 - add a screen message when successfully sign up